 Mine Ownership Models

-The widest lens through which to view mine ownership of precious metals production, over the last five years, is between: large scale mining (LSM) and artisanal and small-scale mining (ASM).
+Broadly, mine ownership of precious metals production, over the last five years, can be split between: large scale mining (LSM) and artisanal and small-scale mining (ASM).

 Mine Ownership Type

-- ownership type: public, private, and state owned enterprises, asm
+- by ownership type: public, private, state-owned enterprises, and artisanal and small-scale mines (ASM),

-- ownership size: majors, intermediates and asm (juniors have no production)
+- by ownership size: majors, intermediates and asm (juniors , by definition, have no production),

 Artisanal and Small-Scale Mining

-Production in each zone is assumed not to change much from year to year, unless there is a major event like a gold rush or some sort of natural or man-made disaster.
+Production in each “artisanal zone” is assumed not to change much from year to year, unless there is a major event like a gold rush or some sort of natural or man-made disaster.